Laminations of punctured surfaces as $\tau$-regular irreducible components: Curves on punctured surfaces

-(1) In the above proof the case (b1) correspondes to the discussion of~\cite[Sec.~7.2]{QZ17}.
+\begin{Rem} (1) In the above proof, the case (b-i) corresponds to the discussion of~\cite[Sec.~7.2]{QZ17}.
 The authors had to show there, using our terminology, that for their modified triangulation, all H-triples of type $\sfA$ are indeed K-triples.
 Thanks to our preparation in Sections~\ref{ssec:triph} and~\ref{ssec:combEg} we can focus directly on K-triples.
-In the case of an unpunctured surface, with our construction we would have to consider only intersections where the left and right part are of type I and trivially $E_2(\bx,\by)=\emptyset$, thus simplifying considerably the argument in~\cite[Sec.~10.9]{GLFS22}.
+In the case of an unpunctured surface, with our construction we would have to consider only intersections where the left and right part are of type I, thus simplifying considerably the argument in~\cite[Sec.~10.9]{GLFS22}.
+Note that (as pointed out in the proof), in view of the definitions we have obviously